WVACIL Logo

 Emergency Preparedness Image

-๏ปฟACIL believes that everyone should be prepared and have a plan to be prepared in case of an emergency.
-Every person should have enough food and water to sustain them for 72 hours.
-For more information on making a plan, go to www.ready.gov/make-a-plan or www.ready.gov/individuals-access-functional-needs.
+At ACIL, we believe that everyone should be ready and have a plan for emergencies.
+Each person should have enough food and water to last for at least 72 hours.

 Emergency Preparedness for Students in School